Both share information and experiences. Both promote learning. And both have John Parker.

 Since then, I’ve been doing integration work on one platform or another.
 Just last week I hit 20 years.

-Congratulations!
-And when did you start using Boomi?
+When did you start using Boomi?

-Let me start with the first integration platform we used, which was Software AG’s webMethods.
+John Parker: Let me start with the first integration platform we used, which was Software AG’s webMethods.
 That was back in 2000 and 2001; I became a webMethods integration developer in 2003.

 Eight years later, in 2011, the university decided it was going to switch to Oracle’s Fusion Middleware at the same time we were implementing Workday.
 So we migrated everything we had on webMethods and implemented everything new that we needed for Workday and the Oracle Fusion platform.
 But unfortunately, we had several issues with that platform.
 So in 2013 we switched to Boomi.
 Since then, we’ve been a happy customer.
 It’ll be seven years next month.